prabathjayatissa/Prabath_Jayatissa/README.md

 * Bioinformatics
 * Mobile & Game Developmennt

 I love making new things.
-If you have project and you're in need help, let me know, I'm happy to provide you a hand.
+If you have a project and you require help, let me know.
+I'm happy to lend a hand.

 <!--